BAkinmarin/filmreview/README.md

 - [Favicon](https://favicon.io/favicon-converter/): Used to generate the favicon.
 - [Coolors](https://coolors.co/): Used to generate color palette.
 - [TBD](): Used to create the wireframes.
-- [TBD](): Used to compress each image used in the project for optimal load times.
+- [Convertio](https://convertio.co/): Used to compress each image used in the project for optimal load times.
 - [AssignmentGPT](https://assignmentgpt.ai/): Used to create the Entity Relationship Diagram (ERD).
 - [TBD](): Used for animations on 404 page.-->